Optimum Overall Treatment Time in Radiation Oncology

 10.2 Incomplete Recovery as a Loss of Effect in Prolonged Fractions

-Chapter 11: The Influence of Inter-patient Heterogeneity
+Chapter 11: The Influence of Inter-patient Heterogeneity10.2 Incomplete Recovery as a Loss of Effect in Prolonged Fractions

 11.1 Introduction